franck-vmd/Boeing-777-Flightgear/README.md

 RADAR door: opening and closing up to 30 engine speeds and up to 10 knots

-Lgear and Rgear doors: opening and closing up to engine speeds 30 and up to 10 knots
+Left gear and Right gear doors: opening and closing up to engine speeds 30 and up to 10 knots

 Hold doors: opening and closing up to engine speeds 30 and up to 10 knots

-Cockpite windows: opening and closing no conditions
+Cockpit windows: opening and closing no conditions

 Cockpit door ---> Cabin: opening and closing no conditions, except Pedestal button next to the telephone